FRC-UK-dotcom/CODEx-Toolkit/README.md

 6. Anchors
 7. Namespaces

 The columns required for each table are defined in the dbtables directory.
+These definitions are currently fixed.
+You cannot define your own customised versions.

 The db flag must be set for database Tables to be updated from the parser